Barneylyw/Bike-Aux/README.md

 https://github.com/user-attachments/assets/9203218f-8cd7-4593-b8c7-8493a15fe9b1

-Video 1: me testing the buzzer system, showing the buzzer turns on when the button is pressed, the buzzer is facing down as it won't be as loud
+Video 1: me testing the buzzer system, showing the buzzer turns on when the button is pressed; the buzzer is facing down as it won't be as loud

 ### Power Distribution
-Since there are many sub systems in the power distribution board, I decided to solder and test the board sub-system by sub-system, starting with voltage regulator
+Since there are many subsystems in the power distribution board, I decided to solder and test the board subsystem by subsystem, starting with the voltage regulator

 #### Voltage Regulator
-soldered everything onto the board, but V_out = 2V_in - something instead of 5V, not sure what is wrong.
-Despite this, since if Vin = 2.7V, V_out = ~5V, I will use that to test the rest of the sub-systems.
+Soldered the voltage regulator and its related components onto the board I used the AD2's `supply` function to supply a constant voltage from 2.7V to 4.2V, but somehow V_out = 2V_in - (something) instead of 5V, not sure what is wrong.
+Despite this, since if Vin = 2.7V, V_out = ~5V, I will use that to test the rest of the subsystems.

 ## Mechanical integration